 I didn’t threaten to.
 I, actually, took them out of school….
 Because I spoke at work to some of the other nurses and they were homeschooling [sic].
 At that time, I had no idea the children were going to be removed from my home, so I thought it would be better to homeschool [sic] her, rather than to go through this, going to school and telling whatever she — you know, she told, you know.
 I guess it was my way of trying to solve the problem.

 I doubt anyone who takes the time to read through the horrors to which these children were subjected in the home of this family will feel very comfortable arguing for the unlimited and exclusive right of this parent to raise her children as she sees fit.

 Now for the second case.
 A few months ago I devoted a series of posts (here) to Kathryn Joyce’s fascinating book Quiverfull: Inside the Christian Patriarchy Movement.
 A recent case in Kentucky, Gertler v.
 Gertler, illustrates what can happen when a “Titus 2″ woman decides she’s had enough patriarchy and wants out.

 It’s a fascinating story, even in the terse form it’s told in the court’s ruling.
-Anyone out there looking for a great subject for a human interest story on women leaving the Quiverfull lifestyle might want to give Joann Gertler a call.
+Anyone out there looking for a great subject for a human interest story on women leaving the Quiverfull lifestyle might want to give Mrs. Gertler a call.